4awpawz/snitch/README.md

 MIT

-## If Using Snitch Provides You Value Then Please Show some love ❤️
+## If Using Snitch Provides You Value Then Please Show Some love ❤️

 <a href="https://www.buymeacoffee.com/4awpawz"><img src="./readme-assets/buymeacoffee.png" alt="image"></a>